 Some bananas are sweeter than others.
 How is that?

-Having purchased bananas many times, I had to ask myself, why are some bananas sweeter than others?
+Having purchased the golden fruit many times, I asked myself, why are some bananas sweeter than others?

 The next time you go shopping, the display features large, straight bananas.
-Eventually you note that some bananas are sweeter and more flavorful.
-They are as starchy.
+Eventually you note that some of them are sweeter and more flavorful.
+They are not so starchy.

 Processing the Cavendish Banana